This article first appeared at The Christian Manifesto.

 In 1864, the French painter Edouard Manet finished “The Dead Christ with Angels,” which he then sent to that year’s Salon for exhibition.
 It is a picture of the dead Christ with two angels in the tomb, based (rather loosely) on Mary Magdalene’s sighting of the angels after Jesus’ death.
-(The painting currently is in the hands in the Metropolitan Museum of Art in New York.)
+(In the Biblical account, Mary Magdalene only sees the angels, not the body of Christ.)

 It is a moving painting, and oddly more modern-looking than 1864 might suggest.
 It is one of several religious-themed works that Manet did about that time, and at first glance it seems quite orthodox, aside from the placement of the wound.

 But look more closely, and something else becomes apparent.
 The story of the exchange with Baudelaire notwithstanding, something else is going on this painting, and it suggests a kind of warning for Christians about both “serious” and popular culture.

 Look in painting’s the lower right-hand corner, and you will see a snake slithering through rocks.
 What’s brought to mind is Genesis 3:15, where God tells Adam and Eve about the one to come, who will be bruised on his heel but will bruise the serpent on its head – the passage that is considered the first reference to the promise of the messiah.
 The snake in Manet’s painting is anything but dead or injured, while Christ is clearly dead (although you can see the halo above his head).

 Step back and look at the painting as a whole, and you see the angels attending to the body of the dead Christ and the healthy snake slithering away.
 The angel on the left does appear sad; the angel attending directly to the dead Christ looks – what?
 Impassive?
 They don’t seem ready to announce that He is risen as much as that He’s dead, and they’re there to take him to heaven.